 - The Nicaraguan and Central American Relief Act (NACARA) — In 1997, Congress enacted NACARA, which provides heightened statutory relief to certain individuals from Nicaragua, Guatemala, El Salvador, Cuba, and certain Eastern European countries (including regions within the former U.S.S.R.).
 NACARA is a highly complex piece of legislation that determines relief based largely on country of origin and date of arrival in the United States.

 - Cuban Adjustment Act (CAA) — The Cuban Adjustment Act of 1996 provides for a special procedure under which Cuban natives or citizens, and their accompanying spouses and children, may obtain a haven in the United States as lawful permanent residents.
 The CAA gives the Attorney General the discretion to grant permanent residence to natives of Cuba or to citizens seeking adjustment of status if they have been present in the United States for at least 1 year after admission or parole and are admissible as immigrants.
 It is not necessary for the alien to be the beneficiary of a family-based or employment-based immigrant visa petition.

 - Haitian Refugee Immigration Fairness Act (HRIFA) — The Haitian Refugee Immigration Fairness Act was signed into law in 1998.
 HRIFA allows certain people from Haiti to apply for lawful permanent resident status without having to first apply for an immigrant visa at a United States consulate abroad.
 HRIFA also waives many of the usual requirements for immigration.

-- E1, E2 and TN visas — We assist individuals from other countries seek temporary work visas according to treaties those coun E1, E2 and TN visas tries have with the U.S.
+- E1, E2 and TN visas — We help individuals from other countries seek temporary work visas (E1, E2 and TN visas) according to treaties those countries have with the U.S.